 Do you charge a fee to pickup equipment for recycling?

 NO, for the most part, Free pickup within 50 miles of Atlanta.
 Beyond Surplus will handle the logistics of equipment pick-up and delivery to its warehouse from your company’s location(s).
 We also make arrangements to use our own equipment, and or a trucking company to facilitate pick-up and delivery.
 Beyond Surplus will provide the labor to move and palletize the equipment on site and deliver to its warehouse if necessary.
 Additionally, Beyond Surplus will provide technicians to de-install equipment if necessary.

 Do you charge a fee for recycling?

 One of the most frequently asked questions is, “Is there a Fee to drop off equipment for recycling?”
-For the most part NO. Beyond Surplus will recycle any eligible item at no cost with the exception of CRT Monitors. $20 Per CRT.
+For the most part NO. Beyond Surplus will recycle any eligible item at no cost with the exception of some items like printers or copiers.
 The fee covers the disposal requirements mandated by the EPA.